When attention and engagement becomes less important in advertising and marketing, things are going to get a whole lot healthier.

 - – Let me use social media as an example.
 Our focus on attention and engagement frightens marketers as they see SM as something very time consuming, but this very seldom needs to be the case.
 SM presents a whole range of abilities that companies and organizations would find valuable outside the metric of attention and engagement: Authenticity, relevance and trust being some of them.

-My question is simple.
+.
 Even though attention and engagement have become simple buzzwords for labeling advertising, are they creating a useful reference for success?
 Or are they distorting the picture?